 The Devourer — Fusing

 Connection has exceeded containment.
 The thread has become so tight that neither person can be distinguished.
 Feelings, needs, and identities blur until the boundary between self and other dissolves.
-A man in a new relationship has reorganized his schedule, preferences, and social life around his partner within weeks.
-He eats what she eats, adopts her opinions.
-Asked what he wants for dinner, he cannot answer until he knows what she wants.
+A woman in a new relationship has reorganized her schedule, preferences, and social life around her partner within weeks.
+She eats what he eats, adopts his opinions.
+Asked what she wants for dinner, she cannot answer until she knows what he wants.
 What looks like devotion is structural enmeshment.

 Move: Expression and Its Extremes